-We have examined the North Palm Beach Heights Water Control District's compliance with Section 218.415, Florida Statutes during the year ended September 30, 2016.
-Management is responsible for the North Palm Beach Heights Water Control District's compliance with those requirements.
-Our responsibility is to express an opinion on the North Palm Beach Heights Water Control District's compliance based on our examination.
+We have examined the North Palm Beach Heights Water Control District's compliance with Section 218.415, Florida Statutes during the year ended September 30, 2018.
+Management of the North Palm Beach Heights Water Control District is responsible for the North Palm Beach Heights Water Control District's compliance with the specified requirements.
+Our responsibility is to express an opinion on the North Palm Beach Heights Water Control District's compliance with the specified requirements of the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the North Palm Beach Heights Water Control District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the North Palm Beach Heights Water Control District's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the North Palm Beach Heights Water Control District complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the North Palm Beach Heights Water Control District complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risk of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

+Our examination does not provide a legal determination on the North Palm Beach Heights Water Control District's compliance with the specified requirements.

-In our opinion, the North Palm Beach Heights Water Control District complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2016.
+In our opinion, the North Palm Beach Heights Water Control District complied, in all material respects, with Section 218.415, Florida Statutes for the year ended September 30, 2018.

-This report is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and Florida House of Representative, the Florida Auditor General, applicable management, and the District Board, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and Florida House of Representatives, the Florida Auditor General, applicable management, and the District Board, and is not intended to be and should not be used by anyone other than these specified parties.

-nowlen, Helt 4 Mines, P.A.
+nowlen Holt & Miner, P.A.